 BASF SE's score of 57 is higher than 74% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, BASF SE reported significant carbon emissions, totalling approximately 109,590,000,000 kg CO2e globally.
-This includes 15,552,000,000 kg CO2e from Scope 1 emissions and 2,396,000,000 kg CO2e from Scope 2 emissions (market-based).
-The company has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2050.
-Specifically, BASF targets a 25% reduction in greenhouse gas emissions from its production sites and energy purchases (Scope 1 and 2) by 2030, compared to 2018 levels.
-This commitment is part of a broader strategy to achieve sustainable growth while reducing its carbon footprint.
-BASF's emissions data is not cascaded from any parent organization, ensuring that the figures reflect its direct operations.
-The company is actively working towards its goals, with a focus on reducing Scope 1 emissions by 26% by 2030 and Scope 3.1 emissions by 15% from a 2022 baseline.
-These initiatives underscore BASF's commitment to addressing climate change and enhancing sustainability within its operations.
+This includes 15,552,000,000 kg CO2e from Scope 1 emissions and 2,396,000,000 kg CO2e from Scope 2 emissions.
+Notably, the company has not disclosed any Scope 3 emissions data.
+BASF has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2050.
+Specifically, they plan to reduce greenhouse gas emissions from their production processes (Scope 1) and energy purchases (Scope 2) by 25% by 2030, using 2018 as the baseline.
+This target reflects their commitment to sustainable growth while expanding production volumes.
+The company’s emissions data is sourced directly from BASF SE, with no cascaded data from parent or related organizations.
+BASF's long-term strategy includes reducing specific Scope 3.1 emissions by 15% by 2030 from a 2022 baseline, further demonstrating their comprehensive approach to tackling climate change.

 Access structured emissions data, company-specific emission factors, and source documents